santoshsaranyan/global-bnb-data-platform/documentation/SilverDataCatalog.md

 # Silver Data Catalog — Staging Models

-This catalog documents all staging models in the InsideAirbnb, Google Trends, Open-Meteo, and seed layers of your warehouse.
+This catalog documents all staging models in the silver layer of the data warehouse.
-Each table includes column-level descriptions and associated tests.

 ---